WilliamAshley2019/EQAlpha1/README.md

 # EQ Alpha 1 - API 550A-Inspired VST3 Equalizer Plugin

 **EQ Alpha 1** is a VST3 equalizer plugin inspired by the legendary API 550A, designed for electronic music producers seeking musical tone shaping with a modern, user-friendly interface.
 Built using **JUCE 8.0.9** and the **Steinberg VST3 SDK**, this plugin emulates the proportional Q, stepped controls, and warm saturation of the iconic API 550A, perfect for electronic music production, mixing, and mastering.
+It is a concept based plugin not an actual emulation of the API 550A.

 Developed by **William Ashley**, an electronic music artist, this plugin is a passion project to bring classic analog EQ vibes to your DAW.
 Visit my [Official Homepage](https://12264447666william.wixsite.com/williamashley) or [Hopp.co page](https://www.hopp.bio/william-ashley) to discover new music and learn more about my work.